-The landscape is characterised by rolling upland hills, either carpeted with a seemingly endless sea of grass, or deathly silent plantations of non-native conifers.
-A man made wilderness, prevented from to returning to its natural state.
+The landscape today is characterised by rolling upland hills, either carpeted with a seemingly endless sea of molinia grass, or deathly silent plantations of non-native conifers.
+A man made wilderness, prevented from returning to its natural state.
 Crossed by only three roads over its forty mile length it hosts few visitors, and even fewer residents.

 A campaign to protect that landscape has continued since the 1973 National Park rejection, but has as yet failed to achieve any formal recognition.
 Artificial forestry continues to spread, justified under the guise of carbon offsetting.
 Wind farms creep over more and more hillltops, while the ways of life that have persisted in the mountains for centuries, gradually give way to ‘the greater good’ as with them, the green desert gradually loses its identity.